kevin700brands/github-workflow/development-workflow.md

 ## React

 In React framework, this is used to manage the site and neatly structure things needed to run in old and modern browsers.
 They have also have a lot of support, community is great, and issues are properly addressed that is why I trust them over others.
-Building it in vanilla may take years and years until you'll finaly reach the latter level supposed to be tangible & achievable in short time.
-Don't re-invent the wheel, use it and surge all benefits you can get.
+Building it in vanilla may take years and years until you'll finaly reach the latter level supposed to be tangible & achievable in short period of time.
+Medieval approach is not recommended in this stage of fast evolvement of technologies, Don't re-invent the wheel, use it and surge all benefits you can get.

 <details open="open">
   <summary>Navigation</summary>